lockkkk/fa24/_pages/projects.md

 Consider also providing answers to the [Heilmeier Questions](https://www.darpa.mil/work-with-us/heilmeier-catechism) in your proposal, as appropriate.

-Please use the ACM HotNets [Latex template](https://conferences.sigcomm.org/hotnets/2024/docs/hotnets24-template.zip) for the proposal and final report.
+Please use the ACM HotNets [Latex template](https://conferences.sigcomm.org/hotnets/2024/docs/hotnets24-template.zip) for the proposal.

 ***